You can find my whole life in my poems like a letter to God — Mohammad Ali Maleki

 You’ve played with us all in different ways.

 You’ve showed a bad face to the world—

 The money and power are in your hands.

 I have nothing more to say to you.

 Judge us by any means you like.

 Be careful though, because what will you feel

 Mohammad Ali Maleki is an Iranian poet and avid gardener who has been living in detention on Manus Island for four years.
 His poem ‘The Strong Sunflower’ was the first work published on Verity La’s Discoursing Diaspora project.
 Since then, Mohammad’s writing has been published by Bluepepper and by the Blue Mountains Refugee Support Group.
 He has been a featured poet on Rochford Street Review, and his poems and letters have been included in the Dear Prime Minister project and at the Denmark Festival of Voice.
 His poem ‘Tears of Stone’ was shortlisted for the Red Room Company’s New Shoots Poetry Prize 2016 and received Special Commendation for extraordinary work in extreme circumstances.

-Mohammad’s chapbook, Truth in the Cage, is available for purchase now from our online shop.
+Mohammad’s chapbook, Truth in the Cage, is available for purchase in ebook and print from our online shop.
 All proceeds go directly to Mohammad.